iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 And now why should it make headlines?… Well, when it comes to the data and privacy of users, companies and various governments are using your data.
 As they desire and there is not much we can do about it.

-Now, the question comes: what is the common thing between the Indian government’s tussle and this new feature of ios update, “data and privacy” of users.
+Now, the question comes: what is the common thing between the Indian government’s tussle and this new feature of iOS update, “data and privacy” of users?

 For potential victims of data theft and surveillance, consent forms are one way of protecting their privacy.
-But this may be marginally effective because users typically do not pay attention to consent forms.
+However, this may be marginally effective because users typically do not pay attention to consent forms.
 This is according to Carnegie Endowment’s Anirudh Burman.

 “More consent won’t necessarily protect privacy, and users develop a false sense of trust in privacy.
 Although they can still suffer from illegal data usage.”

 Meanwhile, global tech giant Facebook has said it will comply with the new data regulations, and Amazon and Google are expected to eventually follow suit.
-The Indian government has also announced that it is going to regulate digital content from streaming websites like Netflix, Amazon Prime Video and Disney+ Hotstar.
+The Indian government has also announced that it is going to regulate digital content from streaming websites like Netflix, Amazon Prime Video, and Disney+ Hotstar.

 Back To The iOS Update Feature By Apple…